ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 Traceroute with ICMP is not supported so the discovery process might not be able to get over the unreachable parts of the network (for example sites separated by the provider’s network).

-Because of this you will have to add at least one IP address of a network device from each site to the [Discovery seeds](../discovery_seed.md) settings.
+Because of this, you will have to add at least one IP address of a network device from each site to the [Discovery seeds](../discovery_seed.md) settings.

 ### IP Fabric Is Not Accessible After Saving Jumphost Configuration

 If you can't open the main GUI or SSH to the IP Fabric machine, the subnet/IP address of the IP Fabric machine was most likely included in the jumphost configuration.

-To fix this issue, you have to have a **direct access** to the **virtual machine CLI** from a hypervisor, know password for `osadmin` user account, and do the following:
+To fix this issue, you have to have a **direct access** to the **virtual machine CLI** from a hypervisor, the password for `osadmin` user account, and do the following:

 1. Login with `osadmin` account to the **virtual machine CLI**